 And now on to medical items of interest:

 — A great new face transplant success story about ex-firefighter Patrick Hardison.
-He also got new hair and I wonder if it will grow as long as the stellar hair that the dead donor had?
+He also got new hair and I wonder if it will grow as long as the original stellar hair from the donor?
 The most interesting quote in the article is the following:

 “Of the roughly 30 patients who have received partial or full face transplants, Rodriguez said some three to five patients have died after rejection.”

 I was unaware of this fact and had assumed that nobody ever died from these procedures.
 I thought the worst case scenario was that the new face would be rejected (without any death).
 Or that in the long run someone would have a higher chance of getting cancer and other medical problems due to taking the anti-rejection/ immunosuppressive medications for years.
 Hopefully these death rates become zero as scientists gain more knowledge with each new patient.
 And perhaps in the future it might also no longer be necessary to take immunosuppressants.

 — The heart is just a pump.
 My father recently needed to get two stents put into an artery after a heart attack, so this subject is especially interesting to me.